Updated November 20, 2025

 This came as a shock to many – including Netflix co-CEO Reed Hastings who had been long against introducing ads on the platform.
 But Hastings has changed his tune after announcing in Netflix’s Q1 report that the company lost subscribers (nearly 200,000) for the first time in a decade.

-With the introduction of new streamers like HBO Max, Disney+, and Peacock, consumers are migrating from Netflix to find their favorite shows (Peacock now includes all episodes of the Office that left Netflix in 2021).
-The heads of Netflix had no choice but to go full speed ahead with their advertising plans.
+With the introduction of new streamers like HBO Max, Disney+, and Peacock, consumers are migrating from Netflix to find their favorite shows (Peacock now includes all episodes of the Office that left Netflix in 2021, along with their new spinoff).
+The Netflix executives had no choice but to go full speed ahead with their advertising plans.

 The streamer also announced that Microsoft would be their choice to power its ad technology, meaning that companies that want to advertise on Netflix can through Microsoft’s platform.